gandallan/MyMusicPlayer/README.md

 With this project:

-You can creat play list
+You can creat a playlist

 ![alt tag](https://github.com/gandallan/MyMusicPlayer/blob/master/GIFS/1_playlist.gif)